 Xerox owned the marketplace, but manufacturers like Canon, Mita, Ricoh, Savin and Sharp began making huge inroads in capturing market share.
 With few exceptions, companies changed suppliers every time they bought new equipment.
 Most companies relied on their current vendor to help them understand their needs and analyze the competing vendor’s proposals.
 This created a great deal of confusion.
-To make a final decision, it seemed like most companies would tape the top three bids to the wall, put on a blindfold, throw a dart, and hope to God they had made the right decision.
+To make a final decision, it seemed like most companies would tape the top three bids to the wall, put on a blindfold, throw a dart, and hope they had made the right decision.

 By the mid to late 1980s, copied documents were the communication lifeblood of the company.
 Making good decisions and picking the right deal became more and more important.
 Companies began trying to develop long-term personal relationships with copier salespeople, hoping that through these relationships they would get a better deal and that the company’s needs would be met.
 And, as smart business people, they would still shop around to make sure they were not paying too much.
 It was a highly competitive marketplace.
 Many times final decisions were still made by throwing a dart.